Azhar Mahmood: Early days

 Azhar made his One-Day International debut against India in 1996 at Toronto Cricket Club, Toronto, but did not gain major recognition until his Test debut against South Africa the following year at Rawalpindi Cricket Stadium, Rawalpindi when he hit a century and a half-century without being dismissed.
 He later went on to score two more centuries against the South Africans.

-He joined the Pakistani team primarily as a medium pacer but he has surprised many by his batting powers.
-His hard hitting but orthodox batting skills have also been extremely useful in the one-day game.
-Unlike most Pakistani pacers who are swing bowlers, he is a useful English-style seam bowler, who can chip in with wickets in time of need.
+He joined the Pakistani team as a medium pacer and has also played as a lower-order batsman in One Day International (ODI) cricket.
+Unlike many Pakistani swing bowlers, he bowls as a seam bowler.

 In 2000, Lt-General Tauqir Zia, then the PCB chairman, said that the board would choose the next captain – not based on seniority alone – and if people find the choice unacceptable they will not be selected.
 Later – in front of some senior players – he told Azhar Mahmood that he will be the next Pakistan captain.
 Together they would plan the future strategy.
 But this never came to pass.

 Comeback

-He was recalled to the national side for the ODI series against South Africa in early 2007, but subsequently dropped when the 2007 Cricket World Cup team was announced.
+He was recalled to the national team for the ODI series against South Africa in early 2007, but subsequently dropped when the 2007 Cricket World Cup team was announced.
 He was however recalled to go with the squad to the West Indies after a knee injury to Abdul Razzaq.
 It was Mahmood's 3rd World Cup.

 However, aside from playing in a practice match, Azhar did not get a chance to participate in the World Cup and Pakistan's early exit from the tournament meant that he was once again, in line for being axed from the national squad.
 Following his exclusion, Azhar returned to playing county cricket in UK.
 Over the years, due to his constant exclusion from the Pakistani squad and the fact that he has crossed the 30-year-old mark, it seems that Mahmood is not as interested in returning to the Pakistani line up as he once was.
 His weight gain, mediocre performances in ODIs, combined with the tough competition for the all rounder slot in the Pakistani line up meant that his chances for making a return to the national squad were very limited.
 He has previously signed with the defunct Indian Cricket League (ICL) and had been released from his central contract.